 This is by no means an exhaustive list of SEO/SEM terminology, but it includes many of the important terms used on this site and elsewhere when talking about SEO and SEM.
 Hopeful this will help more people have a better understanding of digital marketing.
 Terms are listed in alphabetical order in each section.

 The percentage of all the people shown an ad or link that click on it.
 For example if 100 people are shown an ad online, but only 3 of them click on it, than the CTR is 3%

 Any type of software that someone uses to upload and manage text, images, video, and other media onto their website.
 Common examples are WordPress, Joomla, Drupal, Blogger, and Shopify.

-HTTP is the common format used across the internet that allows your browser to display any web site.
+HTTP is the common format used across the internet that allows your browser to display the content of any web site.
 HTTPS is a updated form of HTTP that adds data encryption to secure (that’s what the S stands for) the data transferred between a website and a web browser.
 Google favors sites with HTTPS compared to to HTTP sites because they are considered safer for users.

 Probably the most common form of online advertising, PPC is where businesses are charged every time someone clicks on one of their ads.This is unlike traditional advertising (such as TV or newspapers), where businesses are usually charged by the number of people are exposed to the ad.

 SEM ( Search Engine Marketing)